stefanthoss/stefandroid-blog/_posts/2021-10-08-smart-scrutiny.md

 ---
 layout: post
-title: "Monitor Multiple SMART Drives with Scrutiny"
+title: "Monitor the Health of Multiple SMART Drives with Scrutiny"
 tags: linux server
 ---